FrancoVazza/MIRO/README.md

   - nclump=0  ;..number of clumps (randomly distributed
    - rc_fila=0  ;...[kpc] core radius of filament
    - nc_fila=0.1*ncentre  ;...[part/cm^3] central density of filament
+   - write_disk=0,1 ;...enables the writing of a 4 x n0^3 binary dataset at the end of the run

    Main outputs: